What is the norovirus? Symptoms & treatment

 Good hygiene is the key to lowering the risk of being infected by norovirus and preventing its spread to others.

-Advice from the NHS and the Health Protection Agency is to
+Advice from the NHS and Public Health England is to:

 - Wash your hands with soap and water, particularly before preparing food and after using the toilet